HenriquesLab/mAIcrobe/docs/api/api-reference.md

 # API Reference

-Programmatic usage of napari-mAIcrobe for automation, batch processing, and integration into custom analysis pipelines.
+Programmatic usage of mAIcrobe for automation, batch processing, and integration into custom analysis pipelines.

 - Widget APIs: interactive GUI components for segmentation, analysis, and filtering.